-If you are considering a personal leave (login required) please consult Academic Advising and the OISA, and review F-1 Mid-Program Departure and Return (pdf, login required).
+- If you are considering a personal leave please consult Academic Advising and the OISA, and review: F-1 Mid-Program Departure and Return (PDF).
 This will necessitate a departure of the U.S., or a Change of Status application.

-Exception: Reduced Course Load (pdf, login required) authorization is available for a documented medical condition or for seniors in your final term.
-RCL authorization must be approved via the OISA.
+*Exception: Reduced Course Load (PDF) authorization is available for a documented medical condition, or for seniors in your final term.
+RCL authorization must be pre-approved via the OISA.

-The OISA added a notation in your SEVIS record confirming that ‘this student departed the U.S. temporarily due to COVID-19 and will continue to enroll full time.’
+*The OISA added a notation in your SEVIS record confirming that you ‘departed the U.S. temporarily due to COVID-19 and will continue to enroll full time.’